Hero Bsc Leisure studies. Indigenous mensen dansen.

 Leisure utilises spaces primarily for consumption but also contributes to the creation of places that significantly enhance the quality of the spatial environment.
 Therefore, leisure is considered an important pillar within placemaking.
 In this course, you will study placemaking from various theoretical perspectives.
 You will also visit several placemaking initiatives in the Netherlands and the surrounding area to firsthand experience how theory comes to life.

-Study load
+Study load and coaching

 The average study load for this programme amounts to approximately 40 hours a week, during 42 weeks.
 How many hours a week you actually spend on studying differs per week and depends greatly on the type of person you are.
 The last weeks of a term and the exam weeks are relatively busy.